Buenaventura River: Domínguez, Vélez de Escalante and Miera

 Despite Dominguez and Vélez de Escalante's doubts that the Green and Sevier Rivers were one and the same, the maps Miera produced do not include the Rio San Ysabel and depict the Buenaventura flowing southwest from where they encountered it in northeastern Utah, to the Sevier Lake in west-central Utah.
 In an accompanying note to king Charles III of Spain, Miera recommended building several missions in the area and mentioned the possibility of a water way to the Pacific Ocean, via the Buenaventura or the Timpanogos River: the river Miera depicts on his map as flowing west from the Great Salt Lake (GSL).
 Although Miera documented a correct description of the GSL given to them by the indigenes the Spanish assumed that what they thought had been described was incorrect and interpreted their description of the "extremely salty" lake as the ocean and assumed that the description of the river flowing from "Lake Timpanogos", which is the Jordan River flowing between Utah Lake and the Great Salt Lake, was of a waterway to the Pacific.

 The error of depicting the Buenaventura as flowing southwest to a lake was perpetuated by early explorers and cartographers such as Alexander von Humboldt, who used a map from the Dominguez and Escalanté expedition to prepare his maps in 1804 and 1809.
 Zebulon Pike used Humboldt's maps to prepare his map for his book from 1810.
 Aaron Arrowsmith in 1814 published a map depicting the Buenaventura flowing to "Lac Sale".
 These cartographers conservatively did not try to chart the area west of that explored by Dominguez and Escalante.

+Timpanogos and Los Mongos rivers

+Beginning in 1819, maps began showing two rivers that arose from the Great Salt Lake and Sevier Lake.
+The northerly one was that which connected Miera's outlet from the Great Salt Lake to the Sacramento River and was referred to as the "Timpanogos River".
+In 1822, Henry Tanner posited another outlet from the Great Salt Lake, the "Los Mongos" River that was the source of the Rogue River (Oregon).
+In 1825, Jedediah Smith, explored areas the north of the GSL, but did not find the Los Mongos.
+He sent more men to float around the shoreline to the west and south, and they were unsuccessful in finding "R. Timpanogos".
+However, this information was delayed in reaching cartographers, and in 1836 Tanner repeated the depictions of the three rivers, except he identified the "R. Timpanogos" as "R. S. Sacramento ou (or) Timpanogos".
+So, when, in 1841, John Bidwell embarked over the Rocky Mountains to California, he was advised to take carpenters tools with them, to build canoes and sail from the GSL to the Pacific.